Uday21223/CHATBOT_SUPPORT_FOR_AGRICULTURE-/README.md

-# Chatbot Deployment with Flask and JavaScript
+# Chatbot Support For Agriculture
 <img src="https://www.lifeofautomation.com/wp-content/uploads/2020/05/adobestock_194734459-1-2048x1365.jpeg" id="img" width="100%" height="auto">
 In this tutorial we deploy the chatbot I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.